 Steve Wynn will not be getting severance pay following his resignation from Wynn Resorts earlier this month.

 According to a document filed Feb.
 15 with the U.S. Securities and Exchange Commission and signed by new Wynn Resorts CEO Matthew Maddox, Wynn will not receive any other compensation.
-He also cannot be involved with a competing company for two years.
+He also cannot compete against the company for two years.

 The separation agreement also notes that Wynn must leave his residence at Wynn Las Vegas by June 1 and pay fair market rent until that date.
 Wynn can terminate the lease before that date.